ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 Clinical Tier 1 Diagnosis data elements describe the HTAN participant’s incident tumor or premalignant lesion (PML).
 These data include primary diagnosis, anatomic site of the tumor or PML, and classification and grade of the lesion.</br></br>
 ✅	A **single Diagnosis record** is REQUIRED **for each PML or tumor**.</br>
 ✅	All dates MUST be converted to days from index, where the index is the participant date of birth. (e.g. ‘Age in Days at Diagnosis’, ‘Age in Days at Last Known Disease Status’) </br>
 ✅	Data elements MUST use the permissible values established by the CRDC, including NCI Thesaurus ID for Primary Diagnosis and UBERON Codes for Tissue or Organ of Origin.
-Please see the [HTAN Phase 2 Clinical Data RFC](https://docs.google.com/document/d/14gNmYTEmd5OjLUuut-w4ZTiF5qgxgpekImG3INM9vm8/edit?usp=sharing) for more information and links to the relevant caDSR codes.
+Please see the  <a href="https://docs.google.com/document/d/14gNmYTEmd5OjLUuut-w4ZTiF5qgxgpekImG3INM9vm8/edit?usp=sharing" target="_blank" rel="noopener noreferrer">HTAN Phase 2 Clinical Data RFC</a> for more information and links to the relevant caDSR codes.
 🌟	If a participant develops a new lesion or has/had a secondary cancer, a new Diagnosis record (row) SHOULD be added to the Diagnosis manifest.
 In all other cases, each participant SHOULD have only one Diagnosis record. </br>

 ### Exposure